 Modal verbs take the infinitive form of the verb without to.

-Verbs which can be followed by either the infinitive or the gerund with little change in meaning
+Verbs that can be followed by either the infinitive or the gerund with little change in meaning

 Some verbs can use either verb form and the meaning doesn’t change.